 6. Go Shopping in the Fashion Capital

-Toulouse is a city which is always at the cutting edge of fashion, being the birthplace of many famous brands including The Kooples, Le Comptoir des Cotonniers, Marchland Draper, 7Ropes and Marx Deloche jewellery.
+Toulouse, like Milan in Italy, is a city which is always at the cutting edge of fashion, being the birthplace of many famous brands including The Kooples, Le Comptoir des Cotonniers, Marchland Draper, 7Ropes and Marx Deloche jewellery.
 There is also a large design scene, with many up-and-coming fashion and craft designers making a name for themselves in the Pink City.

 How to do it: For the major chain fashion brands, stick to Rues d’Alsace-Lorraine and Saint-Rome in the centre of the city.
 For those with more sophisticated taste in clothes, head to Rues des Arts, Boulbonne and Croix-Baragnon, as well as Place Victor-Hugo or Place Sainte-Georges for the biggest names in Haute Couture.
 While Place de la Bourse, Rues Cujas, Sainte-Ursule and Peyrolières are the spots to find some of the most beautiful vintage and second-hand stores in the whole of France.

 And if clothes aren’t your thing, head to Sainte-Étienne’s cathedral quarter for antique dealers and second-hand shops.